-Chelsea R. Miller is a queer, non-binary, femme storyteller based in upstate New York.
+Chelsea R. Miller is a queer, nonbinary, femme storyteller based in upstate New York.
 Chelsea is interested in the transformative power of storytelling and its potential to influence social change.
 In particular, they ask: how can the stories we tell undermine or perpetuate systemic injustice and oppression?

 Chelsea graduated from Mount Holyoke College with a B.A. in history and environmental studies, focusing on medieval Mediterranean history and environmental history.
 Later, they obtained a M.A. from UMass Amherst, where they studied public history, 19–20th century U.S. history, and global history.
-Chelsea has experience in scholarly publishing, designing art and history exhibitions exploring contemporary social issues, and community engagement and public programming.
+Chelsea has experience in scholarly publishing, designing art and history exhibitions exploring contemporary social issues, community engagement, and public programming.
 By day, Chelsea manages communications for the New York State Coalition Against Sexual Assault.
 When they're not at NYSCASA, they're researching, writing, and editing on a freelance basis, or they're participating in local LGBTQ+ activism and advocacy efforts.